What is the Galleri test?

 The Galleri test looks at DNA in the blood to see if any of it may have come from cancer cells.
 DNA is the genetic code (a sort of instruction manual) found in cells.
 Although the Galleri test does not look at the genetic code itself, it looks at the pattern of other markers on the DNA to flag a possible cancer signal.

-The Galleri test can pick up the signal for more than 50 different types of cancer, including many of the cancers for which there are no screening programmes, such as lung, pancreas or stomach cancers.
+If the test detects a cancer signal, the signal is then examined to predict where in the body the cancer signal is coming from.
+In early research, the Galleri test has been found to detect more than 50 different types of cancer, including many of the cancers for which there are no national screening programmes, such as lung, pancreas or stomach cancers.

-However, the signal does not mean that a person definitely has cancer.
+However, finding a cancer signal does not mean that a person definitely has cancer.
 It just means that they might have cancer, and that they will need to have some follow-up tests to check.

-If a cancer signal is detected in your blood, a research nurse will arrange a follow-up appointment at an NHS hospital to check if you do have cancer.
+If a cancer signal is detected in your blood, a research nurse will refer you for a follow-up appointment at an NHS hospital to check if you have cancer or not.

 It is very important that you keep attending your usual cancer screening appointments when you are invited to do so.
 You should also make an appointment to talk to your GP if you notice any symptoms that are new or unusual for you.